 - Theme 2: Histories and Cultures

 One course must be taken from the theme outside the student’s chosen theme of concentration.

 One additional course must be completed from Theme 1, Theme 2, or the list of approved Elective Courses on contemporary Europe.
-Click here to view a list of all approved EURO courses.
+Check out the Course Catalog for a list of all approved EURO courses.

 Of these six courses, at least three must be numbered 400 or above.

 Other languages may be approved upon petition to the EURO advisor.
 One approved literature course taught in the language may also count as a theme or elective course, if included in the official course lists.